Georgia

 CAREC in Georgia

-Georgia joined CAREC in October 2016 and has since been an active member in all CAREC-related events, including hosting the CAREC Senior Officials’ Meeting in June 2017 .
-Given its geographic location at the crossroads of Europe and Asia, and past reforms in customs and trade facilitation, Georgia has the potential to develop into an important transit corridor and nodal point for regional trade flows.
+Georgia joined CAREC in October 2016 and has been active in all CAREC-related events, including hosting the 22nd CAREC Ministerial Conference in November 2023.
+Located at the crossroads of Europe and Asia, and benefiting from reforms in customs and trade facilitation, Georgia could become an important clean energy and transit corridor, expanding access to global value chains.
+Georgia is connected to CAREC Corridor 2.

 View all CAREC projects in Georgia